Style and Energy Savings: Strategic Shade Tree Planting

 By blocking and dissipating the sun’s rays, strategically placed trees shield areas of your home and property from unwanted heat.

 Knowing where to place your green cover makes all the difference in heat management.
-Instead of overworking your air conditioner—and your wallet—plant shade trees in areas exposed to direct sunlight.
+Try to plant shade trees in areas exposed to direct sunlight.

 The following locations are great for shade trees: